theopn/leetcode/README.md

     4. Multiplying the number of elements smaller than `rating[j]` in (0, j] to the number of elements greater than `rating[j]` in [j + 1, n) gives you the permutation of strictly increasing sub-sequence when we fix the middle element to `rating[j]`
     5. Multiplying the rest two gives you the permutation of strictly decreasing sub-sequence
     6. Add those two the total number of `sub-sequences` at each `j`
+- 1508.
+Range Sum of Sorted Subarray Sums (Medium, 2024-08-04 Daily Q):
+    - Brute force works
+    1. Build an array for subarray sums (size `n * (n + 1) / 2`)
+    2. Sort the subarray sum array
+    3. Iterate `[left - 1, right)`, accumulate `(accumulated_sum + subarraySum[i] % (1e9 + 7)` to prevent overflow

 ## Hash Table

 - ~350.
 Intersection of Two Arrays II~ (Easy, 2024-07-02 Daily Q): Make a Counter hash table of one array, iterate through the others and add elements in the table.
 Decrement the count
+- ~1460.
+Make Two Arrays Equal by Reversing Subarrays~ (Easy, 2024-08-03 Daily Q): This is only possible when two arrays have the same members, so… choose sorted, Counter, hash table, or whichever way is the most convenient for you.
+- ~2053.
+Kth Distinct String in an Array~ (Easy, 2024-08-05 Daily Q): Build a hash table/Counter mapping the frequency of each string, and iterate through the arr and find kth distinct string
+- ~1.
+Two Sum~ (Easy, 2024-08-27 Daily Q, but it was originally 1514.
+Path with Maximum Probability): Build a hash table for `num[i]` to `i`, iterate through the nums and check if target - nums[i] exists

 ## Sorting